jliljebl/flowblade/flowblade-trunk/docs/FAQ.md

 ### Rendering with a profile with different framerate changes video playback speed and loses audio sync

 Yes, this will happen.
-When rendering the video frames are just copied, no complex slowdown/speedup prosessing is done, and audio is **not** resampled.
+When rendering the video frames are just copied, no complex slowdown/speedup processing is done, and audio is **not** resampled.

 To maintain sync and playback both Project Profile and Render Profile both need to match the frame rate of original material.